ibm-cloud-docs/cloud-databases/reference-logging.md

 | `eu-es` | `eu-de` |
 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

-Platform logs from your instances appear in a Log Analysis instance in the same region, except for `jp-osa`.
+Platform logs from your instances appear in a Log Analysis instance in the same region, except for `jp-osa` and `eu-es`.
 Instances in `jp-osa` have their logs forwarded to `jp-tok`.
-If you have instances in multiple regions, you must set up Log Analysis in multiple regions.
+Instances in `eu-es` have their logs forwarded to `eu-de` If you have instances in multiple regions, you must set up Log Analysis in multiple regions.

 ## Provisioning {{site.data.keyword.loganalysisfull}}
 {: #provisioning-logging}